 You will have all the time and opportunity to network because accelerators host many workshops, conferences, and sessions where market experts share their valuable insights to small venture starters.
 There are sessions on different areas of business, such as fundraising, marketing, and more.
 If you happen to become a part of an accelerator program, it is best to take up all the knowledge it offers and leverage it towards your venture.

 Some places offer certain days of attendance, while others offer in-office hours and one-to-one sessions that are more personalized and offer more value.
-In these sessions, experts can help you formulate an entire roadmap of launching your venture.
-This will allow you to be more confident with your ideas and also learn from mistakes.
+In these sessions, experts can help you formulate an entire roadmap for launching your venture.
+This will allow you to be more confident with your ideas and also learn from your mistakes.

 The network is a massive component of accelerator programs.
 There are many accelerator programs that you can find, but the best ones offer the best networking opportunity.
 You have to make sure that you can filter through the best ones because network is everything, when it comes down to accelerator programs.